Living with dementia

-Your feelings are quite common amongst carers of people with a dementia.
-However you should consider that you are not the cause of the disease and that caring for them will become a full time job if it has not already done so.
-This can become stressful and your own health and family life may suffer which won't help your relative either.
-The staff in a home go off duty for a rest and come back fresh to the task whilst you as the carer in your own home don't have 'off duty' periods.
+Your feelings are quite common amongst carers of people with dementia.
+However you should consider that you are not the cause of the disease and that caring for them will become a full time job which won't help your relative either.
+The staff in the home go off duty for a rest and come back fresh to the task whilst you as a carer in your own home don't have 'off duty' periods.

 Being involved at the care home

 It is important that you do stay involved when your relative moves into a dementia care home.
-The staff need to know as much as possible about your relative, their likes, dislikes, routines and interests, so that they can design a care plan with you.
+The staff need to know as much as possible about the person in their care, their likes, dislikes, routines and interests, so that they can design a care plan with you.
 A care plan is a set of instructions to the staff which tells them how the individual concerned would wish to live their life and how they will be supported to do so by the staff and yourself if you so wish.
 The Alzheimer's Society sends this message...

-People with a dementia need to have familiar things around the.
-So you can help to create the right environment by discussing with the staff which possessions you could bring into the home to personalise your relative's room.
+People with dementia need to have familiar things around them.
+So you can help create the right environment by discussing with the staff which possessions you could bring into the home to personalise your room.
 Your relative may have difficulty in recognising their own bedroom.
 It would be helpful if you could bring a familiar photograph or print etc. to go on the outside of their door for their easier identification.

 This isn't the person I knew and loved

 As a family member you may experience a wealth of over-whelming emotions and you should always remember your loved one how they were.
 With your help the staff can give your relative the best quality of life that it is possible for them to enjoy.
 Your knowledge and love and the staff's expertise and experience will make a great team.